 Arriving to class late three (3) times will equal one (1) absence.
+Leaving class early three (3) times will equal one (1) absence.

-After three (3) unexcused absences a Warning Letter will be sent to the student reminding the student of responsibilities and consequences of failure to maintain attendance and satisfactory progress.
+After three (3) unexcused absences or 85% attendance a Warning Letter will be sent to the student reminding the student of responsibilities and consequences of failure to maintain attendance and satisfactory progress.
 The letter will include details of counselling available relating to both learning skills and personal issues which may be affecting study.